RomanTop/telcocustomerchurn/README.md

 #### Billing and Payment method
 ![](https://github.com/RomanTop/telcocustomerchurn/blob/main/Pictures/Senior%20Billing%20and%20Payment%20methodpng_Page1.png)

-We see all the same trends as we saw earlier regardless demographic groups but now we can see that some subgroups of senior customers like ‘Month-to-month contract’, ‘Electronic check’ and some others have churn rate over 50% which is twice higher than overall churn rate.
-It explains high churn rate in Senior customers demographic group in total.

 ## Modeling
 Preparing data for Machine Learning (ML) I started with removing ‘Customer ID’ column as a unique customer identifier which will not help to predict customer churn, converting predictor variable ‘Churn’ into a binary numeric variable and getting dummies for all categorical variables.
 After that I also built a chart showing correlation of each variable with a target variable ‘Churn’: